szhang06/Credit-Fraud-Analysis-Using-Excel/README.md

 #### ****1. Data Cleaning and Preparation:****

 * **Sampling:** Sampled 8,000 data points from 8,914,963 transactions due to Excel's limitations.
-Since only 0.15% of transactions were flagged as fraudulent, oversampling was performed to include 400 fraud transactions.
+Since only 0.15% of transactions were flagged as fraudulent, oversampling was performed using python to include 400 fraud transactions.
 After cleaning, 41 fraudulent transactions remained.
 * **Remove Duplicates:** Used Excel’s Remove Duplicates feature to eliminate 7 duplicate rows.
 * **Handle Missing Values:** Removed rows with missing values, resulting in a cleaned dataset of 6,693 rows.
 * **Format Data:** Ensured consistent data formats across all columns.